| java.lang.Object | ||

 create a fixed-size thread pool.
 By setting maximumPoolSize to an

-essentially unbounded value such as Integer.MAX_VALUE
+essentially unbounded value such as Integer.MAX_VALUE, you

 allow the pool to accommodate an arbitrary number of concurrent